 GIMP is a very powerful image editor, and many new graphic artists assume that it can use those powers for text.
 While it’s possible to warp your text in GIMP, it’s not really the best choice of software for any text-based project because it only has very basic text handling options.

-As a graphic designer, I have to say that most of the time when you want to warp text, you probably shouldn’t.
+As a graphic designer, I have to say that most of the time when you want to warp or curve text in GIMP, you probably shouldn’t.
 I don’t mean to sound dismissive, but there are tons of reasons why it can ruin a design (illegibility and downright ugliness are two major ones, see above) and not very many reasons why you’d actually need it.

 Curved text is one of the few useful exceptions, so we’ll also take a look at how to warp your text into a curve in GIMP, but that process comes with its own separate problems thanks to GIMP’s limited typography options.